Best Medical Dictation Apps for iPhone and Android 2023

 Virtual assistants, like Apple’s Siri, Amazon’s Alexa, Microsoft’s Cortana, and the Google Assistant do allow for voice-to-text, but they are not designed for medical dictation.
 While medical speech recognition software might easily recognize ‘cervicodorsal’, for example, the mobile assistants would struggle to understand what you were saying.
 Attempting to use these programs for medical purposes will lead to errors and an inaccurate transcription.

-There are also security concerns associated with these personal mobile assistants.
-Some virtual assistants can record and store your dictations.
+There are also security concerns associated with these personal mobile assistants – including how some can record and store your dictations.
 Clearly, this can be in violation of HIPAA requirements.
 When PHI is stored by a 3rd party, its confidentiality and security can no longer be ensured.

-While these virtual assistants can be of assistance when making quick notes, they do not serve as a full replacement for medical speech recognition software.
+While these virtual assistants can be of assistance when making quick notes, they do not serve as a full replacement for dictation software for medical professionals.

 Once you’ve determined the solution that best fits your organization’s needs, you can begin documenting directly into mobile EHRs with your phone.